Set up your wall display

 How you hold the tablet up is down to your kitchen.
 Three options cover almost everyone, and all are easy to find from New Zealand retailers like Mighty Ape, PB Tech, Noel Leeming or Bunnings.

 - A magnetic fridge mount is the simplest if your fridge is steel.
-Strong magnets hold a slim metal plate (or the tablet's case) flat against the door, with no marks and nothing permanent.
+Strong magnets hold the tablet flat against the door, with no marks and nothing permanent.
 This is what most families end up using.

 - An adhesive wall mount uses a strong 3M-style pad to stick to a wall, cupboard or a non-magnetic fridge.
 It's semi-permanent, so pick the spot before you press it on.

 - A bench or counter stand is the no-commitment option.
-A small adjustable tablet stand lets you prop it up on the bench and move it whenever you like.
+A small adjustable stand lets you prop it up and move it whenever you like.

 Setting it up

-- On the tablet, open its web browser and go to oona.co.nz, then sign in to your household with your adult account.
+- On the tablet, open its web browser, go to oona.co.nz and sign in with your adult account.

 - Stand or mount the tablet wherever the family will see it, and plug in the charger.